PoyrazTahan/simple_assistant/IMPLEMENTATION_FLOW.md

-# Simple Onboarding - Implementation Flow
+# Simple Assistant - Implementation Flow

 ## High-Level Architecture

-This document outlines the simplified architecture of the simple_onboarding system, focusing on clean separation of concerns and straightforward data flow.
+This document outlines the simplified architecture of the simple_assistant system, focusing on clean separation of concerns and straightforward data flow.

 ## 🔍 Architecture Overview